sofiahusu/argentina-exchange-rate-inflation-/README.md

 The improvement obtained by introducing two autoregressive terms was also consistent with the residual dependence observed in the previous specification.
 The AR(2)-X-ARCH(2) model was therefore selected for final diagnostic evaluation.

+### Contribution of the Exchange-Rate Regressor
+To evaluate whether exchange-rate variation contributed explanatory information beyond inflation's own autoregressive dynamics, the AR(2)-X-ARCH(2) specification was compared with an otherwise equivalent AR(2)-ARCH(2) model.
+Including monthly exchange-rate variation reduced the AIC from 388.87 to 370.38 and the BIC from 405.18 to 389.41.
+The exchange-rate coefficient was also positive and statistically significant (β = 0.105, p < 0.001), supporting its inclusion in the conditional mean specification.

 ## Final Model: AR(2)-X-ARCH(2)

 Based on the model-selection process, the **AR(2)-X-ARCH(2)** specification was selected as the final model.